azat-io/todoctor/readme.md

 Todoctor is a powerful tool for analyzing, tracking, and visualizing technical debt in your codebase using Git.
 It collects and monitors `TODO`/`FIXME` comments in your code, allowing you to observe changes over time.

+## Why

+Developers often leave `TODO` comments in the code to highlight areas that need improvement or refactoring.
+However, these comments are rarely converted into tasks in tracking systems.

+As a result, todos remain hidden in the codebase and can sit there for years without attention, leading to a hidden backlog of work.
+This tool tracks these todo comments and prevents them from being forgotten.

 ## Features

-- Automatically extracts `TODO`, `FIXME`, and other custom tags from your codebase.
+- Automatically extracts `TODO`, `FIXME`, and other tags from your codebase.
 - Supports JavaScript and TypeScript programming languages that Git tracks.
 - Analyzes each commit to gather and update comment history.
 - Integrates with `git blame` to track the authorship and timing of changes.